 So if you want to learn to repair electronics – learn to build electronics.

 I’ve created an online community of electronics hobbyists just like you.
-With almost 300 lessons about electronics and projects to build.
+With more than 300 lessons about electronics and projects to build.
 All to help you build (or repair) the things you want to build with electronics.